Binary dependency utility

 openssh-server [platform:redhat] openssh [platform:suse]

-To select Python3 development packages, the OpenStack CI default file uses:
+To select Python3 development packages, you can use:

 python3-all-dev [platform:dpkg !platform:ubuntu-precise] python3-devel [platform:fedora] python34-devel [platform:centos]